Chapter 21: Additional Resources

 School of Music, Theatre & Dance

-The School of Music, Theatre & Dance offers fully staged productions of opera, drama, musical theater, and dance each fall and winter term.
-In addition, many free concerts by orchestras, choirs, bands, and faculty and student chamber ensembles and soloists are offered throughout the year.
-The school’s calendar of events is available online or from the School of Music, Theatre & Dance.
+The School of Music, Theatre & Dance offers fully staged productions of opera, drama, musical theatre, and dance each fall and winter term, as well as several showcase concerts at Hill Auditorium, all of which require a ticket for admission.
+All revenue generated from ticket sales goes toward creating further educational performance opportunities for SMTD students.
+In addition, many free performances, including concerts by orchestras, choirs, bands, and chamber ensembles; studio productions of plays and operas; and faculty and student solo performances are offered throughout the year.
+The school’s calendar of events is available online and some performances are livestreamed.
+To learn more, visit SMTD Performances & Events.

 • Dance The Department of Dance offers several dance events every year; programs include students, visiting artists, and dance companies.